Individual Chain Construction

 jargon alert: menu file, menu python file, menu - these refer to the file that has a the long list of triggers in it - for example, LS2_v1.py or MC_pp_run3.py.

-Chains are defined with a ChainProp inside of the menu files themselves.
-The ChainProp object is a namedtuple, defined inside ChainDefInMenu.py.
-The ChainProp has a very limited set of properties:
+Chains are defined using a ChainProp objects inside of the menu files themselves.
+The ChainProp class is a namedtuple, defined inside ChainDefInMenu.py.
+The ChainProp allows for structuring the chain definition and has a very limited set of properties:

 Property Use Default value